 Thanks to the support of many generous donors, each year the School is able to provide students on dissertation status with funding ranging from $5,000 to $50,000.
 These awards support dissertations on a wide range of topics.

 All Pardee RAND dissertation awards are designed to catalyze superb policy research on some of the most challenging issues, and are awarded through a competitive process.
-In 2018-2019, up to $350,000 in dissertation funding will be awarded.
+In 2019-2020, $350,000 in dissertation funding was awarded.

 Awards Available from Pardee RAND